mrvcry/PersonalBlog/_pages/about.md

 <!--<div class="row justify-content-between">
 <div class="col-md-12 pr-5">

-<p>Hi there!
-I am a Registered Dietitian Nutritionist Merve.
-I have Bachelor's and two Master's degrees in Nutrition and Dietetics from Istanbul and New York.
-Before moving to New York,  I worked at a clinical setting in Istanbul as a Clinical Dietitian; I provided nutrition education, counseling and individuzlied meal plans for more than 300 patients annually.
-Additionally, I worked with companies to provide preventive nutrition care to improve quality of life of white-collered employees.
-I provided nutrition workshops, seminars and 1:1 coaching as a corporate dietitian.
+<p> Merve is a Registered Dietitian Nutritionist with one Bachelor's and two Master's degrees in Nutrition and Dietetics.
+She has been working for 8 years as a nutrition professional in hospitals and corporate setttings.
+She is currently working as a full-time college professor and program director in New York City.
+She is still enjoying providing one-on-one nutrition counseling in her private practice DNY.
+She is working with people who wants to achieve specific nutrition goals such as weight management, healthy living with chronic conditions (prediabetes, PCOS, diabetes,CVD, renal disease, GI problems) , exercise nutrition, pre/postnatal nutrition and more by providing individualized nutrition counseling.
+Her services include virtual nutrition counseling sessions along with custom meal plans.
 </p>